 Monday, June 03, 2013 by Island Dog | Discussion: Personal Computing

-I wrote a similar article years ago, but with ObjectDock getting several updates since then I wanted to create a new one as we’ve had lots of questions on how to do this.
-ObjectDock has become a favorite app among Windows users over the years as it’s a great app for organizing your desktop icons, shortcuts, etc. To see more of what ObjectDock can do and how you can configure it, be sure to check out my article on that very subject.
+I wrote a similar article to this years ago, but ObjectDock has had several updates since then, so I created a new one to help with questions on how to change the background theme.
+ObjectDock has become a favorite app among Windows users over the years as it’s a great app for organizing your desktop icons, shortcuts, etc. To see more of what ObjectDock can do and how you can configure it, be sure to check out my article.

-ObjectDock not only offers all these great features, it’s also customizable as well.
-There are thousands of icons and background themes available to download from WinCustomize.com, and many of these are made to match popular WindowBlinds skins so you can have matching components on your desktop.
+ObjectDock not only offers the great features listed above, it's also customizable.
+There are thousands of icons and background themes available to download from WinCustomize.com.
+Many of them are made to match popular WindowBlinds skins, so you can have matching components on your desktop.
 There are all styles and colors available, and once you download them they can be added to your ObjectDock collection very easily.

 Adding a New Background Theme